sxarad/powerext/README.md

 # PowerExt - Developer Tools
 PowerExt can display assembly version, assembly name, public key, strong name etc in the File Properties dialog.
-It's a Windows File Explorer that is written in C++.
+It's a Windows File Explorer add-in that is written in C++.
 For .NET Assemblies (.dll and .exe files) it adds an additional .NET tab to the Windows Explorer's File Properties dialog.

 ## v1.0 (Alpha 5) released on 14th May 2017